HoG Handbook

 Types of Medicine

 People with bleeding disorders commonly take drugs for pain (analgesics), drugs for swelling and redness (inflammation), and drugs to keep clots from breaking apart (anti-fibrinolytic drugs).
 This section talks about these kinds of drugs.
 We have used the chemical names for most of them with the brand names after them.
 For example, acetaminophen is the chemical name for Tylenol®.
 Since there are many different brands of drugs, learn to look for the chemical name on the bottle.
-You can see detailed information about the drugs listed in this section on the National Library of Medicine website.
+A pharmacist can help you figure out what medications may contain drugs that you should avoid, such as aspirin.
+Types of medicine

 Drugs for pain (analgesics)

 Acetaminophen (Tylenol®) is a drug often used for pain.
 Aspirin is also used for pain but people with a bleeding disorder should never take it.
-Aspirin can hurt the inside of your stomach and cause bleeding.
-It can also mess up your blood clotting by making your platelets not work right.
+Aspirin can hurt the inside of your stomach and cause bleeding

 Drugs for inflammation (anti-inflammatory drugs)